 People do vary in how they respond to hypnosis.
 Standard laboratory scales find that roughly 10% of people score as highly hypnotisable.
 But that figure is about passing hard laboratory suggestions, such as hallucinating a voice.
 It is not a ceiling on who can benefit from clinical hypnotherapy.

 In clinical settings, hypnotisability predicts outcome only weakly.
-One meta-analysis found a correlation of roughly r = 0.24, accounting for about 6% of outcome variance.
-Rapport matters too, with responsiveness correlated around r = 0.49, which is one reason I care so much about the free consultation and whether we feel like a good working fit.
+A meta-analysis of 10 studies found a correlation of roughly r = 0.24, accounting for about 6% of outcome variance.
+The working relationship, expectations and fit also matter, which is one reason I care so much about the free consultation.

 5. Expectation Is Part of the Work